Guo-Yunzhe/Adversarial_Learning_Paper/README.md

 In this category, the attacker focus on a face recognition system (like Face++), to make the classifier misclassify the input face or cannot detect faces.

-* Accessorize to a Crime:Real and Stealthy Attacks on State-of-the-Art Face Recognition
+* Accessorize to a Crime: Real and Stealthy Attacks on State-of-the-Art Face Recognition
 * Invisible Mask: Practical Attacks on Face Recognition with Infrared
 * Adversarial Generative Nets: Neural Network Attacks on State-of-the-Art Face Recognition ,   [ [paper](https://arxiv.org/abs/1801.00349) ]
 * **Speech** : Did you hear that?
 Adversarial Examples Against Automatic Speech Recognition,  [ [paper](https://arxiv.org/abs/1801.00554) ]